gsasansol/GirlScript-Asansol/README.md

 Wow, you did it, happy codding!

 <h6><code>Note 1:</code> If you'd like to create and claim your own issues, discuss your idea by starting a thread in our <a href="https://discord.com/channels/963463889692020827/1023601705704755211">Discord forum</a> mentioning your GitHub username to have them assigned to you after the maintainers' approval.
 We're restricting creation of new issues to maintainers and core team only.
 While we respect contributors' autonomy, we would like to follow a well charted road-map to the first release of our website.
-Until then, all 'custom' issues making their way to the issue window on GitHub will be closed, without exceptions.</h6>
+Until then, all 'custom' issues making their way to the issue window on GitHub will be closed, unless in special circumstances.</h6>

 <h6><code>Note 2:</code> We're observing beginners addressing bugs and creating feature updates without any assignment or prior approval from the maintainers.
 Even though we appreciate the enthusiasm, that is not how we are accepting contributions in our repository and we encourage all beginners to read and properly follow the contribution policies.
 Please ensure all ideas are thoroughly discussed and have received approval from the moderatig team before collaborators begin working on the updates.</h6>

+<h6><code>Note 3:</code> Once an issue is assigned to an individual (and one individual only at a time) we'll not reassign the same to anyone else unless the pull-request window expires (5 days from time of assignment) or the assignee unassigns themself.
+Any message from new-comers requesting assignment to an issue already claimed, will be ignored.
+First-time contributors are especially asked to take heed of this.</h6>

 ## ⚒️ Tools and Frameworks